adambard/learnxinyminutes-docs/README.markdown

 ## Contributing

-All contributions welcome, from the tiniest typo to a brand new article.
+All contributions are welcome, from the tiniest typo to a brand new article.
 Translations in all languages are welcome (or, for that matter, original articles in any language).
 Send a pull request or open an issue any time of day or night.

-**Please tag your issues pull requests with [language/lang-code] at the beginning** **(e.g. [python/en] for english python).** This will help everyone pick out things they care about.
+**Please tag your issues pull requests with [language/lang-code] at the beginning** **(e.g. [python/en] for English Python).** This will help everyone pick out things they care about.

 ### Style Guidelines